Skip to Main Content

 • Teaching fellows program featuring 16 faculty from across campus who will share the principles of effective dialogue with their academic colleagues

-You may sign up for updates from the Bedari Kindness Institute about these efforts, and institute leaders will share information about upcoming offerings with the Bruin community.
+You may sign up for updates from the Bedari Kindness Institute about these efforts, and institute leaders have also shared information about upcoming offerings with the Bruin community.

 These campuswide efforts add to those happening within our schools and individual units.
 For instance, the David Geffen School of Medicine has partnered with an L.A.-based community organization, NewGround: A Muslim-Jewish Partnership for Change, to conduct workshops in engaging across difference.
 The UCLA Library hosts community-building sessions for its employees and offers dedicated processing circles that allow colleagues with a range of perspectives to connect with one another through shared values.
 And UCLA’s First Year Experience program has chosen the book The War for Kindness — focused on how we build up our capacity for empathy — as the common experience for all incoming students to read.